 As is the case with many babies born with Spina Bifida, they can also have a condition called Hydrocephalus.
 This is a raised pressure caused by fluid forming within the space between the brain and the skull.
 In order to reduce this pressure a procedure was carried out.
 A valve was placed within the cavity with a pipe to the abdomen to drain away the fluid and reducing the pressure.

 This valve was known as a SpizHalter valve.
 Named after a surgeon from a children’s hospital in Cincinnati and a local engineer who had lost a child to the condition.
-Thankfully all went well.
+Thankfully, all went well.
 Shortly after, they found that the position of my cyst meant I had paralysis in my right leg and also bladder weakness.
 This meant that I had to have corrective surgery on my right leg.
 This was done by an orthopedic surgeon called Mr Dwyer.

 For those who remember a drama series called ‘Hadleigh’ in the 70’s, Hadleigh’s wife was played by Mr Dwyer’s daughter, Hilary.
 My earliest claim to fame.
 My parents told me years later that when Mr Dwyer used to come on the ward he would check his handy work and say, ‘you’ve got lovely legs’.
 Not sure he would say that now!
 In fact, I would worry if he did.
 One thing which worried my parents at that time was the fact I was in Liverpool and was not going to hear Welsh spoken.
 Luckily a couple of the nurses on the ward we’re Welsh.
 From what I have been told I was a happy baby as long as I was fed!
 Something that happens still to be true.
 In fact, when I cried for food on the ward one of the nurses used to say, ‘Your steak isn’t ready yet Dai’.

 After 9 months as an honourary Scouser I was considered well enough to be sent home.
-This was going to be a huge life changing experience for my family but my Mum’s nursing background and Dad’s Christian faith was something they both fell back on many times in the time we lived in Efailnewydd.
+This was going to be a huge life changing experience for my family but my Mum’s nursing background and Dad’s Christian faith were something they both fell back on many times in the time we lived in Efailnewydd.
 In fact, before I headed home for the first time rumours were rife in the village.
 People were saying that the minister’s son was very poorly and wouldn’t live very long.
 What was most surprising was the fact that the rumours were being spread by a retired district nurse.
 Thankfully, I was recovering well but had my legs in a a double plaster which made me heavy to carry.

 So, my home life started and like many disabled children back then you were the centre of attention.
 I think that throughout history societies large and small have always been wary of difference.
 Something the political difference s brought about by Brexit have made crystal clear since 2016.
 We seem to expect to be surrounded by a group of like-minded people and if we aren’t we worry.